T'gana forms SIT to probe into MLAs poaching case | Law-Order

 - India

-The ruling TRS in Telangana on Wednesday ordered the setting up of a seven- member special investigation team (SIT) to probe into the case related to alleged poaching of the party MLAs.
+The TRS government in Telangana on Wednesday ordered the setting up of a seven-member special investigation team (SIT) to probe into the case related to alleged poaching of the party MLAs.
 Headed by the Hyderabad city police commissioner CV Anand, the SIT was formed after the director-general of police M Mahendar Reddy informed the State government that since the case which, he felt, was sensitive, high-profile and sensational in nature, it involved investigation from multiple dimensions.

 “The Director General of Police, Telangana-Hyderabad, has, therefore, requested the government to constitute a “Special Investigation Team” in public interest to carry out proper investigation in an expeditious manner,” the GO said.